Day 359: The Worth of a Book is to be Measured by What You Can Carry Away From It. ~J. Bryce

+A Book is to be Measured by its content and story but I measure my books in a different way.
+What can I share and what can I give away once I finished the book.
 Not every give has to be for a not for a not for profit organization, person in need, or animal suffering.
 Giving can be as simple as passing on an item you no longer need to someone who will truly appreciate it.
 It becomes the double give – reusing to help the planet and giving to a person that will be in full appreciation of what you are passing along.

 Day 357: Give 357 Guest Give by Nicola Inwood